kcybulski/prosody-modules/mod_register_json/README.markdown

     {"username":"usernameofchoice","password":"theuserpassword","ip":"theremoteaddroftheuser","mail":"usermail@usermaildomain.tld","auth\_token":"yourauthtokenofchoice"}\</code\>

-Your form implementation needs to pass **all** parameters, the auth\_token is needed to prevent misuses, if the request is successfull the server will answer with status code 200 and with the body of the response containing the token which your web app can send via e-mail to the user to complete the registration.
+Your form implementation needs to pass **all** parameters, the auth\_token is needed to prevent misuses, if the request is successful the server will answer with status code 200 and with the body of the response containing the token which your web app can send via e-mail to the user to complete the registration.